Rio de janeiro black women contest

 In Rio, the two Simones — gymnast Simone Biles and swimmer Simone Manuel — both stood atop the podium on a night that made history, with Manuel becoming the first black woman to win an individual medal in swimming.
 Black women also experience sexual violence at much higher rates than white women -- a centuries-old abuse of power that dates back to slavery.
 The surge includes a record number of women of color, many of whom say their candidacies reflect a personal concern about America's increasingly hostile, even violent, racial dynamics.
 Decades before MeToo, Brazilian women of color were on the front lines of activism around issues like gender-based violence, sexual harassment and abortion.

-Susana from Ashburn Age: 24.
+Susana from Morristown Age: 24.
 Interested in an adult tall man who needs a permanent mistress. write with photo.